elec327/elec327.github.io/syllabus.md

 should be done in pairs).
 I would like you to write your own code and (especially) comments for the labs.

+**Required Textbooks and Supplies:**

+No textbook is required.
+Students will be provided with one MSP430-G2553 Launchpad and an associated "Sidekick" kit which contains a solderless breadboard and jumper wires.
+More jumpers will be available in lab.
+It is recommended that students procure a larger solderless breadboard - they can be purchased, for example, on Amazon for $30-40.

+**Lab Cleanliness:**

+Historically, the lab space has not been maintained in a neat and orderly manner.
+Starting in 2017, we will implement spot inspections and **class-wide grade deductions** to try to ensure that a high quality working and learning environment is maintained.

+**Waste:** In the process of learning how to assemble (i.e., solder) surface mount devices, there has been not-insignificant waste, where things end up on the floor.
+While we would prefer to avoid artificially limiting students supplies, we will do so if waste is not contained.